alexwhitney93/p01_whitney/README.md

 I started out following Professor Madden's tutorial to make sure I could get that to build.
-Aftr that I wanted to use the timer and have lyrics display in the label once the button was hit.
+After that I wanted to use the timer and have lyrics display in the label once the button was hit.
 I tried using NSTimer and individual methods for each line of the song, but I couldn't get it to work using the same type of NSTimer call that Professor Madden used in class.
 I messed around for a while looking stuff up on stackoverflow.